-We have granted to the underwriters an option to purchase up to an aggregate of 900,000 additional common units at the offering price to the public less the underwriting discount set forth on the cover page of this prospectus supplement exercisable to cover overallotments.
-Such option may be exercised in whole or in part at any time until 30 days after the date of this prospectus supplement.
-If this option is exercised, each underwriter will be committed, subject to satisfaction of the conditions specified in the underwriting agreement, to purchase a number of additional common units proportionate to the underwriter's initial commitment as indicated in the preceding table, and we will be obligated, pursuant to the option, to sell these common units to the underwriters.
+We have granted an option to the underwriters to purchase up to an aggregate of 787,500 additional common units at the offering price, less the underwriting discount.
+The underwriters may exercise this option for 30 days from the date of this prospectus supplement solely to cover any overallotments.
+If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional common units proportionate to that underwriter's initial amount reflected in the above table.

-Commissions and Expenses
+Commissions and Discounts